The best Dutch ovens explained

 Tips for cooking with enamelled cast iron

-Here are our top five tips for cooking with an enamelled cast iron Dutch oven:
+Here are our top tips for cooking with an enamelled cast iron Dutch oven:

-Use oils or oil spray to stop food from sticking to the surface.
+4. Use oils or butter to stop food from sticking to the surface.

-Never slide it across your surfaces, alway pick it up to protect the base.
+5. Never slide it across your stovetop, alway pick it up to protect the base.

 Factors to consider when choosing a Dutch oven

-Material.
-Is it naturally non-stick?
+• Material: Is it naturally non-stick?
+Is it enamelled or seasoned?
 Will it require seasoning or extra care?

-Weight.
-Cast iron Dutch ovens can be heavy even when empty.
-Consider how easy it will be to lift once filled with your favourite dish.
+• Weight: Cast iron Dutch ovens can be heavy even when empty.
+Consider how easy it will be to lift once filled with your favourite ingredients.

 The different uses of a Dutch oven